Skip to content

 Introduction

-Each Flink app is a Java main function which defines the data flow to execute on one or more data streams.
-The flow will be "compiled" during deployment as a directed acyclic graph where each node may run in a task slot, within a distributed cluster of Task Manager nodes.
+Each Java Flink app is a Java main function which defines the data flow to execute on one or more data streams.
+The flow will be "compiled" during deployment, by the flink cli client, as a directed acyclic graph where each node may run in a task slot, within a distributed cluster of Task Manager nodes.

 The code structure follows the following standard steps:

-2. Load/create the initial data from the stream,
+1. Load/create the initial data from the stream

-4. Specify where to put the results of the computations,
+3. Specify where to put the results of the computations

-Once developers build the application jar file, they use Flink CLI to send the jar as a job to the Job manager server which will build the DAG and assign job to task manager.
+Once developers build the application jar file, they use Flink CLI to send the jar as a job to the Job manager server which will schedule and assign the job to task managers.

 Create a Java project with maven